LoginRadius/docs/content/guide/shopify/index.md

 ## Edit 'theme.liquid' file

-In the left side theme editor menu, there is a theme file explorer, this expands the **Layouts** option, click the **theme.liquid** file.
+On the left side theme editor menu, there is a theme file explorer, this expands the **Layouts** option, click the **theme.liquid** file.

 ### Add LoginRadius Core JS File and Theme CSS
 Add the following tags just before the (closing head tag) tag: